hoya012/deep_learning_object_detection/README.md

-# deep learning object detection
+# deep learning object detection aaaa
 A paper list of object detection using deep learning.
 I wrote this page with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf) and searching and searching..

 *Last updated: 2019/10/18*